 Preparing for the unexpected, financially, is something all responsible adults need to do.
-Otherwise, you might just end up back on your mother's couch.
+Otherwise, your next financial emergency might put you back on your mother's couch.

 Did you know that 40% of Americans are one $400 unexpected financial emergency away from either going into debt, having to eat ramen noodles until their next payday, or having to sleep on their mother's couch?

 That's frightening, to say the least.